daboynb/windows_scripts/README.md

 Script that integrates a custom unattend.xml file into an ISO.

 Follow these steps:
-1) Install all programs inside the "req" folder
+1) Install all programs inside the "requirements" folder, on adksetup.exe select only the deployment tools
 2) Create a custom unattend.xml file and save it in the same folder where the "unattend_auto.bat" file is located
 3) Run the bat file